FailAcademy/learning/adp-london/_slides/week-08/02-navigation-and-dependencies.md

 * Integrated with UIKit (leverages its animation)
 * Built on top of `UINavigationController`
-* Uses routes to represent scenes
+* Uses routes to represent screens
 * Very stateful
 * No Android support